ryvoxr/notebook/school/history/econ/research-project/script.md

 ```
 Year: 1975
 Location: The United States of America
-Confidence level in human decision making:
 ```
-The problem: cars use too much fossil fuels and the resulting carbon emissions are probably killing the planet
+The problem: cars are using too much fossil fuels and the resulting carbon emissions are probably killing the planet

 The solution: Enact fleet-wide energy consumption average requirements called the CAFE Standards.